Minecraft Mob

 But on the downside, a mob’s health may decrease more rapidly than a regular mob’s despite having fewer health points than other mobs.
 It can be hazardous if you’re fighting against multiple mobs (like in a boss fight), especially if you’re swimming in water or boats while fighting them.
 In this case, it can be beneficial to kill those mobs fast before their speed increases or their health decreases worsen.

-How to Get a Command Block in Minecraft PE
+How to Put a Zip File Into Minecraft PE